Play Dungeon Game with DP

 According to the definition of the dp

-function, you only know the "minimum health value to reach B
+function, you only know the "minimum health required to reach B

-from the top-left corner," but you do not know the "health value at B
+from the top left corner," but you do not know the "health level when reaching B

-upon arrival" is a necessary reference for state transition.
-Let me give you an example to clarify.
-Suppose the following scenario:
+" is a necessary reference for state transitions.
+Let me give you an example:

-What do you think is the optimal route for the knight to rescue the princess in this situation?
+What do you think is the optimal path for the knight to rescue the princess in this scenario?

 and then to A

 , right?
-This way, the initial health only needs to be 1.
-If you follow the yellow arrow route, going to C
+This way, the initial health required is only 1.
+If you follow the yellow arrow path, first going to C

-, the initial health would need to be at least 6.
+, the initial health required would be at least 6.

 Why is this the case?
-The minimum initial health required for the knight to reach both B
+The minimum initial health to reach both B

 and C

 is 1.
-Why is the final route from B
+Why is the path from B

 to A